microsoft/quick-authentication/docs/quick-authentication-android-how-to.md

 > Microsoft Quick Authentication is in public preview.
 This preview is provided without a service-level agreement and isn't recommended for production workloads.
 Some features might be unsupported or have constrained capabilities.
 For more information, see [Supplemental terms of use for Microsoft Azure previews](https://azure.microsoft.com/en-us/support/legal/preview-supplemental-terms/).

 ## How it works
-Microsoft Quick Authentication allows you to easily add a fully functioning sign-in button to your Android application that will take the user through to sign-in workflow with a Microsoft Account (MSA).
+Microsoft Quick Authentication allows you to easily add a fully functioning sign-in button to your Android application that will take the user through the sign-in workflow with a Microsoft Account (MSA).
 Additionally, Quick Authentication allows you to sign-in your users silently whenever possible, to let them sign out of your application, and to perform more advanced tasks such as requesting an access token to retrieve additional account information. **[TODO** mention Microsoft Graph here?]

 To enable Quick Authentication in your application, you will need to follow these high level steps.
 Each step is further detailed in the rest of this document.
 - First register your application for Android on Azure (you can reuse the same Azure registration as for your web site).
 - Declare a dependency on the Quick Authentication SDK.
 - Add an intent filter for Quick Authentication to your app manifest.
 - Create a Quick Authentication sign-in client object ([MSQASignInClient](https://microsoft.github.io/quick-authentication/docs/android/javadocs/com/microsoft/quickauth/signin/MSQASignInClient.html)) with the proper configuration.
-- Add an Quick Authentication sign-in button somewhere in your application's layout xml or instantiate it programmatically.
+- Add a Quick Authentication sign-in button somewhere in your application's layout xml or instantiate it programmatically.
 - Set a callback on the sign-in button to be notified when the user has completed the sign-in workflow.
 - Implement the callback to integrate the user account with your identity system.